You might have come across this error:

 directory.

 This is where you find the folder “plugins”, renaming the plugins folder will deactivate all plugins on your site.
 When that is done, refresh your website and see if that helped.
 If it did, then there is a plugin that is causing the redirection loop.
-To figure out which plugin it was you will need to login to your WordPress backend, go to your plugins, and activate one by one until you find the plugin that was causing the issue.
+To figure out which plugin it was, you can log in to your WordPress backend and go to your plugins.
+If you see the empty list (i.e. no plugins present) rename the plugins folder back to it’s original name.
+Now activate them one by one until you find the plugin that was causing the issue.